nilsign/angular-demo-fe/README.md

 ### Running Sonarqube

-Run `ng run sonar` to analyse and measure the code quality.
+Run `npm run sonar` to analyse and measure the code quality.
 To see the results navigate to http://localhost:9000.

 Note, that the locally running Sonarqube server instance of the backend can be used here as well.
 To setup an instance please have a look at the backend's readme.